hyosung11/Launch-School/Courses/journal.md

 08:47 I'm back from dropping the kids off at school and ready to study.

 10:05 Something wrong with iMac.
 I have to reboot again.
 Ugh.

+10:57 I restarted the iMac and emptied both the computer's cache and the Firefox cache, so I hope it goes better.

+11:10 I did a quick read of [JavaScript Design Patterns: Building a Mental Model](https://medium.com/launch-school/javascript-design-patterns-building-a-mental-model-68c2d4356538) and I will read it again.

+11:15 iMac seems to be running well again.
+Phew!